What is Golem (GLM)?

 TLDR

-1. Decentralized Compute Marketplace – It connects users who need computing power (Requestors) with those who have spare resources (Providers) in a permissionless, peer-to-peer network.
+1. Decentralized Compute Marketplace – It connects users who need computing power (Requestors) with those who have spare resources (Providers) in a permissionless network.

-2. GLM Token Utility – The native GLM token is the required currency for all payments and earnings on the network, powering its internal economy.
+2. GLM Token Utility – The native GLM token is the required currency for paying for computations on the network and incentivizing providers.

 Deep Dive